tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_16.md

 First, let's add the angular-google-maps Meteor package:

-    meteor add angularui:angular-google-maps

-Then let's define the module dependency in our app. go to `app.js` inside the `client/lib` folder:

-{{> DiffBox tutorialName="meteor-angular1-socially" step="16.2"}}

-Now let's add a map to `party-details.html` , first add this HTML snippet to the end of the template:
+    meteor npm install --save angular-google-maps

+We also have to install another package:

+    meteor npm install --save angular-simple-logger

+Then let's create a `PartyMap` component:

 {{> DiffBox tutorialName="meteor-angular1-socially" step="16.3"}}

+{{> DiffBox tutorialName="meteor-angular1-socially" step="16.4"}}

 Here we created the google-map directive with attributes for binding the center, handling events and zoom of the map.
-So let's define those variables in our component.
-Go to `partyDetails` component.

-Inside we will create the `this.map` variable to hold the properties on the map:
+We created the `this.map` variable to hold the properties on the map.

-{{> DiffBox tutorialName="meteor-angular1-socially" step="16.4"}}

 To display a Google Map widget we have to define it's height and width.
 Let's do that now.
-Create a new file named `google-maps.css` inside a new folder called `styles` placed like this `client->parties->styles` and place to following CSS code inside:
+Create a new file named `partyMap.css` inside a the same folder as the component.

 {{> DiffBox tutorialName="meteor-angular1-socially" step="16.5"}}

+We still have to import this file:

+{{> DiffBox tutorialName="meteor-angular1-socially" step="16.6"}}

+Now we have to add it to the PartyDetails:

+{{> DiffBox tutorialName="meteor-angular1-socially" step="16.7"}}

+{{> DiffBox tutorialName="meteor-angular1-socially" step="16.8"}}

 Now run the app and go to the party details page.
 You should see a new Google Map widget, but it doesn't do anything yet.

 Let's add a marker that will be bound to the party's location.

-Inside `party-details.html`:
+Inside `PartyMap` template:

-{{> DiffBox tutorialName="meteor-angular1-socially" step="16.6"}}
+{{> DiffBox tutorialName="meteor-angular1-socially" step="16.3"}}

 The `ui-gmap-marker` directive represents a marker inside the map.
 We use the following attributes: